TryGhost/Ghost/CONTRIBUTING.md

 	* If the install fails with errors to do with "node-gyp rebuild" or "SQLite3", follow the SQLite3 install instructions below this list
     * Usually if you're within vagrant, and have installed the guest plugins and updated that, this will not happen
-1. Run `grunt init` from the root - this runs bundler, generates the Bourbon directory, compiles SASS and compiles Handlebars templates
+1. Run `grunt init` from the root - copies assets and compiles Handlebars templates
 1. Run `npm start` from the root to start the server.

 If something goes wrong, please see the